SilasNiewierra/portfolio/hang-royal.md

     button_text: ''
 - template: 1-column-text
   block: one-column-1
-  headline: About BOB
+  headline: About Hang Royal
-  content: 'Travel through a dreamy world with a very chill atmosphere and collect
-    as many diamonds as possible.
-There are just two controls: a single and a double tap.
-Tap once — jump once, tap twice — jump twice, that’s it.
-With the randomly generated levels it never gets boring trying to beat your own high score.'
+  content: Play this classic.
+Guess the word before your character is hung.
+To make
+    this more interessting, you can unlock new characters and use power items to help you.
+Like a freeze block which protects your character for a certain amount of guesses.
+Or the wand, which removes your whole character from the rope.
+At last but the least, the cristal, which reveals one of the missing letters.
   slug: ''
 - template: full-width-media-element
   block: media-1
-  image: "/uploads/2020/10/19/detail-bob.png"
+  image: "/uploads/2020/11/17/screens_combined.jpg"
-  caption: ''
+  caption: Hang Royal Project
   slug: ''
 - template: 1-column-text
   block: one-column-1
   headline: TechStack
-  content: Buildbox ● Android ● Illustrator ● Photoshop
+  content: Flutter ● Dart ● Rive ● Illustrator ● Photoshop
   slug: ''
 - template: simple-footer
   block: footer-1
   content: Made with ❤︎ in Germany
-published: false

 ---